Skip to main content

 Ben headshot

 Ben Beltran (he/him/his) is the Assistant Director for Carillon Communities.
 His responsibilities include leading recruitment and outreach, training peer mentors, and guiding new and existing programmatic initiatives.
 Prior to joining the Carillon team, Ben served as the Program Manager for Student Diversity Education & Engagement in the University of Maryland’s Department of Resident Life.
 He also has experience working in academic advising and multicultural student involvement.
-He earned his M.A. in Student Affairs from the University of Maryland and his B.A. in Advocacy & Social Change from Loyola University Chicago.
+He earned his M.Ed. in Student Affairs from the University of Maryland and his B.A. in Advocacy & Social Change from Loyola University Chicago.

 Back to Top